AyalaDiamant/PetWellnessHub/README.md

-## Admin credentials

-To access the administrative options, use the following credentials:
+**When the project is first started, you need to log in as the administrator.
+This will create the admin user and the admin interface.
+Use the following credentials:**

 - Username: `Admin`
 - Password: `Admin1Admin`